Rylan12/Report-Checker-Installer/index.md

 `TODO`

 ## Current Release
-### v1.0.0.2
+### v1.0.0.3
 ###### Released on: 6/15/2019
-This release fixes minor bugs found during the startup sequence.
+This release fixes minor bugs when two modalities are listed in the report in in different spots.
 > #### Fixes
-> * Fixes issues with startup sequence
+> * Deals with two different modalities

 [View All Releases][Releases]